 - how does today fit into the grand scheme of my personal growth?

 I write these into a plain Moleskine Classic Notebook.

 Its specs are similar to the Field Notes journal, but the Moleskine is a bit bigger and has lines – convenient for questions and answers.

-As an example, if your answer to “what could I do better” is: “I could eat an apple today”, then that’s fine.
-Daily journaling is not wizardry, it is sometimes a highly mundane activity.
+As an example, if your answer to “what could I do better” is: “I could eat an apple today,” then that’s fine.
+Daily journaling is not magic.
+It is sometimes a mundane activity.

 No matter how banal your answers are, they will serve as a personal growth tool in the long run.

 Why?
-Because even the most ordinary evaluation is an evaluation – creating a small incentive for improvement.
+Because even the most high-level evaluation creates an incentive for improvement.